OptimalBits/ground/Readme.md

 *retain* is now responsible of calling *release* when it is not needed anymore.

-Everytime *release* is called, the reference counter is decremented, and when it reaches zero, the object is destroyed (by calling the method *destroy*, which is also part of the Base class, although it is quite often overrided to perform customized clean ups for your classes).
+Everytime *release* is called, the reference counter is decremented, and when it reaches zero, the object is destroyed by calling the method *destroy*, which is also part of the Base class, although it is quite often overrided to perform customized clean ups for your classes.

-It may seem strange that we need a reference counting mechanism when javascript includes garbage collection.
+It may seem strange that we need a reference counting mechanism when javascript includes a garbage collector.
 Garbage collection is a powerful facility that helps in releasing un-used objects, but the garbage collector is only able to free objects that are not referenced by any other object.
-In complex applications, it is necessary some structured mechanism in order to un-refernce the objects so that the garbage collector can do its job.
+In complex applications, it is necessary some structured mechanism in order to un-reference the objects so that the garbage collector can do its job.
 Also, besides memory, we want to avoid *event leaks*, which occour when some event are still listening even if we do not care of them anymore.
 In Ground when an object is destroyed , by default, all the events associated to it are also removed.